xfenix/django-hmin/README.md

 Django (1.6+) HTML minification middleware (another one).
 Key feature - speed.
 10x (on large html's it can be 50x, 100x, 200x or even more) time faster, than htmlmin.
-Compress html, removes comments, respects (dont remove) conditional comments (IE) by default.
+Compress html code and removes html comments, but ignores conditional comments (IE) by default.
-Uses cache (can be disabled), that greatly reduce html  minification overhead.
+Uses cache by default (can be disabled), so minification overhead is greatly reduced.

 Compatibility